A Russian Presence in California

 The Fort Ross settlement was the southernmost outpost of the Russian Empire on the North American continent.
 The settlement was founded in 1812, and disbanded in 1841.
 The primary business ventures of the outpost included fur trading, lumber, and shipbuilding.

-Meanwhile, the Spanish Empire reached Sonoma in 1823 with the establishment of Mission San Francisco Solano de Sonoma, just 65 miles from Fort Ross.
-The Russian and Spanish settlements, both far from their home countries, established regular trade to meet their day-to-day needs.
+However, the Russian and Mexican settlements, both far from their home countries, established regular trade to meet their day-to-day needs.

 The buildings at Fort Ross gradually fell into decay.
 Several of the remaining structures collapsed in the San Francisco earthquake of 1906.

 Today Fort Ross is operated as a California State Historic Park.
 The fort walls and several structures have been rebuilt, and there are regular tours and living history demonstrations.